-As with any skill, data visualization difficulty level is highly subjective, with some finding it more challenging than others.
+As with any skill, the difficulty level of data visualization is highly subjective, with some finding it more challenging than others.
 However, it is generally easier for people with prior data experience and those who choose to learn it in a live class.
-Additionally, the difficulty of a data visualization class can also depend on what information it covers, whether it sticks to beginner skills only or offers more advanced training.
+Additionally, the difficulty of a data visualization class can also depend on what information it covers—whether it sticks to beginner skills only or offers more advanced training.
 With time and practice, however, learning data visualization is 100% doable for anyone who puts their mind to it.
-This article will review the most common challenges faced by data learners and offer suggestions on how to simplify the learning process.
+This article will review some of the most common challenges faced by learners and offer suggestions on how to simplify the learning process.

 Data visualization, while rewarding, can present challenges for beginners.